kubanmar/dos-fingerprints/README.md

 This package implements fingerprints of the electronic density-of-states (DOS) for the evaluation of similarity of materials based on their electronic structures.

-The fingerprints are based on a modification on the D-Fingerprints presented in Ref.
-[1].
-Our modification allows to target specific energy ranges for the evaluation of the similarity of the electronic structure.
+The fingerprints correspond to those introduced in Refs.
+[1,2].
+Our fingerprints allow to target specific energy ranges for the evaluation of the similarity of the electronic structure.

-As a similarity measure we use the Tanimoto coefficient [2].
+As a similarity measure we use the Tanimoto coefficient [3].

 # Usage